rkumar/todorb/README.markdown

 I also may fork this and make a YAML file, so that the format is standard, especially when having sub-tasks.
 After this, I will port over my bug tracker, [bugzy.txt](http://github.com/rkumar/bugzy.txt), which uses a TAB delimited file.
 It's a cool app to use for bug tracking - you should try it out.
 I will possibly use sqlite instead of screwing around with a delimited file.

+## Copyright

+Copyright (c) 2010 Rahul Kumar.
+See LICENSE for details.